Works on-site at Anson High School, as well as, maintains regular travel to the college campus.

 • A minimum of two years full-time direct work experience in academic advising and/or career counseling.

-The Career Coach position is a full-time, 12-month grant funded position, renewable for the life of the seven year grant.
-Under the direction of the Director of Academic Advising and High School Programs, the Career Coach works on-site at Anson High School, as well as, maintains regular travel to the college campus.
-During the summer months, the Career Coach will assist with advising and registration, conduct career workshops, information sessions, and assist with related activities within the department of Academic Advising and High School Programs.
+The Career Coach position is a full-time, 12-month grant-funded position, renewable for the life of the seven year grant.
+Under the direction of the Director of Secondary Education Partnerships, the Career Coach works on-site at Anson High School, as well as, maintains regular travel to the college campus.
+During the summer months, the Career Coach will assist with advising and registration, conduct career workshops, information sessions, and assist with related activities within the department of Secondary Education Partnerships.

 · In collaboration with SPCC and high school partners, develop and execute a plan for reaching students and families, including campus tours and information events at SPCC and in area schools.

 · Maintain a steady flow of communication via email, and phone calls with currently enrolled high school students as well as applicants in order to establish relationship with potential students.

 · Contact and meet with high school counselors and teachers to explain benefits of SPCC program offering and maintain SPCC materials at the service area high schools.

 · Work closely with the high school CTE department and Career Development Coordinator to develop opportunities for students to engage in career awareness and exploration